 Our Slow Travel Fail

 I spied a four-day CME conference on Hawaii’s Big Island.
 We had visited Hawaii a couple times, but had never been to the Big Island, and our boys had never set foot on a single Hawaiian isle, so we made plans to go to Hawaii as a family.

 If you’re going to fly all that way and cross four time zones, you might as well stay a while if you can.
 And we can.
 I don’t work that much these days, and our boys’ school is lenient with our time away, so we planned a long trip.
 A 23-day long trip to be exact.

 And if you’re going to fly all that way, and you have 23 days to spend there, you’ve got to visit multiple islands.
 We’d never been to Kauai either, and we had heard it was beautiful (it is), so we added that to the list.
 Oahu’s got a lot to see and do, especially for the kids, so we added Oahu to the itinerary.

 We booked one night at a luxury hotel in Waikiki the evening we flew in.
-I had more than enough SPG points to book The Royal Hawaiian from the welcome bonus on a Starwood Preferred Guest American Express Card (check out that card), and when we returned to Oahu, we stayed away from the hustle and bustle on the island’s west side.
+I had more than enough SPG points to book The Royal Hawaiian from the welcome bonus on a Starwood Preferred Guest American Express Card (which has since been replaced by the Marriott Bonvoy Boundless card), and when we returned to Oahu, we stayed away from the hustle and bustle on the island’s west side.

 The Big Island has a distinct division between the Kona side and the Hilo side, so we planned to spend at least a few days on each.
 And then we found a yurt in the south, not far from one of Earth’s four green sand beaches, so we booked a couple nights there, too.